+The government has some of the most ambitious waste reduction and resource recovery targets in Australia.
 The ACT Waste Management Strategy 2011-2025 outlines the strategic direction of the ACT Government on waste issues.

 Why reduce waste?